roby-admin/LOKI_MAIN/README.txt

 Cmdline (no args):
 Loki.exe

-Tested on Windos10 20H1 and 1909.
+Tested on Windos10  > ver 1909

 WARNING!! some antivirus, but not all, could block loki.

-loki.zip SHA256 file integrity hash:
+loki.zip SHA256 file integrity:
 05a9d90e3f2b4c2ed21d70516f77651a8359c806361c92d8a2ce7a705c5aecaf

 SHA verify:
 certutil -hashfile "loki.zip" sha256

-if your AV detect false/positive add an exception to Defender:

-Run in elevated shell (search cmd in Start menu and hit Ctrl+Shift+Enter).

-powershell -Command Add-MpPreference -ExclusionPath "C:\...\...\loki_folder"